Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 ```

 The error we get might be considered too large, but we can use Gurobi parameters to
-tune the piece wise linear approximation made by Gurobi (at the expense of a harder models).
+tune the piecewise-linear approximation made by Gurobi (at the expense of a harder models).

 The specific parameters are explained in the documentation of
 [Functions Constraints](https://www.gurobi.com/documentation/9.1/refman/constraints.html#subsubsection:GenConstrFunction)
 in Gurobi's manual.

-We can pass those parameters, to the [add_predictor_constr](../api/AbstractPredictorConstr.rst#gurobi_ml.add_predictor_constr) function in the form of a dictionary with the keyword
+We can pass those parameters to the [add_predictor_constr](../api/AbstractPredictorConstr.rst#gurobi_ml.add_predictor_constr) function in the form of a dictionary with the keyword
 parameter `gc_attributes`.

 Now we want a more precise solution, so we remove the current constraint, add a new one that does a tighter approximation and resolve the model.